 Despite the rewards, for the sake of my family, I chose to leave active duty and come back to Lompoc once again to put down roots.
 However, I didn’t completely abandon public service.
 Following active duty, I was an Air Force civilian working as a budget analyst and contract administrator at Vandenberg.
 Currently, I serve in the Air Force Reserve as a space operator at the Joint Space Operations Center.

 I’ve lived on the Central Coast for a total of more than 10 years now.
 While I no longer work in the public sector on a permanent basis, I still believe it’s important to be involved.
-My wife, Virginia, is the founder and inspirational drive behind Yoga Vie yoga studio in Vandenberg Village and V Traylor Design & Consulting in Lompoc.
+My wife, Virginia, was the founder of Yoga Vie in Lompoc.
 As small business owners, we have experienced firsthand the benefits of interacting with the people in the local community.
 I have also previously served as a director on multiple non-profit boards, including the United Way of Northern Santa Barbara County and the Lompoc Tsunami Aquatics Swim Club.
 These activities gave me an opportunity to volunteer my time through organizations I believe in and make this community as great as it can be.